Managed Detection and Response (MDR): Choosing the Best Provider

 MDR can fill many organizational and operational gaps, such as a lack of cybersecurity personnel resources, employee skills gaps, adherence to compliance requirements, decreasing security event response and dwell times, providing actionable alerts and threat intelligence, and more.

-Like a castle with its complimentary and overlapping security strategies, MDR can be the answer to many security-related problems and business needs.
+Like a castle with complementary and overlapping security strategies, MDR can answer many security-related problems and business needs.

 managed it services ad

-There are challenges inherent within any MDR service and how to choose the best provider.
+Challenges are inherent within any MDR service, making it imperative to choose the best provider for your needs.
 For example, from the MDR service perspective, having disparate tools and technologies, true positive and detection abilities, reduction of false positives and noise, support or integration for your specific log sources, log volumes and ingestion, log storage and retention, and Security Analyst retention, to name a handful.

-The MDR service relationship can also be complex as it’s a co-managed one.
+The MDR service relationship is potentially complex as it’s co-managed.
 MDR doesn’t work without consistent and effective communication between the MDR vendor and the customer.
-Clear discussion and understanding of the demarcation between what the MDR provider does and what the customer is responsible for are vital.
+Clear discussion and understanding of the demarcation between what the MDR provider can do and what the customer is responsible for are vital.

-Ideally, MDR SOC analysts should feel like they’re part of your extended security team, both from your perspective and theirs.
-An example of this may be whether the providers’ SOC analysts retain and utilize information communicated to them, creating corporate memory of your business.
-For example, do the answers you’ve provided in tickets appear to be understood and saved, or do the analysts keep asking the same questions over and over (what’s the IP range for your Guest Wi-Fi again)?
+Ideally, managed detection and response SOC analysts should feel like they’re part of your extended security team, both from your perspective and theirs.
+An example is whether the providers’ SOC analysts retain and utilize information communicated to them, creating corporate memory of your business.
+For example, do the answers you’ve provided in tickets appear to be understood and saved, or do the analysts keep asking the same questions repeatedly (what’s the IP range for your guest Wi-Fi network again)?
 Do you feel that they ‘know’ your business and are working in concert with your staff to protect your company and reduce security risks and threats?

-The MDR provider’s roadmap and ability to enhance and improve their product offering should be top of mind in making a selection.
-Is the provider cloud-centric, forward-thinking, leveraging common frameworks such as MITRE?
+When selecting an MDR provider, the roadmap and ability to enhance and improve the product offering should remain at the top of mind.
+Is the provider cloud-centric, forward-thinking, and leveraging common frameworks like MITRE?
 Here are some questions you would be wise to ask.

 • Analysts — What sets the provider’s security analyst and leadership team apart?
 Are they customer-driven?
 Their education level, certifications, SIEM and SOC experience, alert triage ability, threat hunting skill, analysis capabilities, etc.?